 Under the Airport Act 1986, Newcastle International Airport Limited (NIAL) was formed and seven local authorities were allocated shares in consideration for all the property, rights and liabilities that were transferred into the new company.
-On 4th May 2001, the seven local authority shareholders of NIAL (the "LA7") created NIAL Holdings Limited, which is 51% owned by LA7 and 49% owned by AMP Capital Investors Limited following their purchase on 16th November 2012.
+On 4 May 2001, the seven local authority shareholders of NIAL (the "LA7") created NIAL Holdings Limited, which is 51% owned by LA7 and 49% owned by AMP Capital Investors Limited following their purchase on 16th November 2012.
 The 51% holding is held in the Newcastle Airport Local Authority Holding Company Limited (NALAHCL), a company wholly owned by the seven authorities.
 NALAHCL has a called up share capital of 10,000 shares with a nominal value of £1 each.
 The Council holds a 12.15% interest in NALAHCL, valued at £10.558m.
 The shares are not held for trading outside of the LA7.

 The valuation of the holding is reviewed each year to consider whether any events have occurred which would materially change the valuation.
 The last valuation is based on the sale of shares to AMP Capital Investors Limited in 2012.
-As no such events have occurred during 2015/16 the valuation has remained unchanged.
+As no such events have occurred during 2016/17 the valuation has remained unchanged.

 Through its shares in NALAHCL the Council has an effective shareholding of 6.20% in NIAL (and the group companies of NIAL Group Limited and NIAL Holdings Limited).
 The principal activity of NIAL (registered number 2077766) is the provision of landing services for both commercial and freight operators.
-No dividend was received for the year ended 31 December 2015 (nil for the year ended 31 December 2014).
+A dividend of £2.664m was received for the year ended 31 December 2016 (nil for the year ended 31 December 2015).

-Members of the LA7 entered into a loan agreement with NIAL Group Limited in 2012/13, issuing £67.665m shareholder loan notes.
+Members of the LA7 entered into a loan agreement with NIAL Group Limited in 2012/13, issuing £67.665m shareholder loan notes (of which DCC shareholder loan notes share is £9.385m).
 The loan notes will be repayable in 2032 with interest being received up to that date on a 6 monthly basis.
 Otherwise there are no outstanding balances owed to or from NIAL at the end of the year.

-NIAL Group Limited made a profit before tax of £2.300m and a profit after tax of £4.556m for the year ended 31st December 2015.
-In the previous year, the Group made a profit before tax of £0.496m and a profit after tax of £0.277m.
+NIAL Group Limited made a loss before tax of £2.266m and a loss after tax of £0.499m for the year ended 31 December 2016.
+In the previous year, the Group made a profit before tax of £2.300m and a profit after tax of £4.556m.